jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Then came the world wide web (1991), a new technology that brought the internet, and the Computer Age, directly to Main Street.
 The internet unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
 Today, most of us who were curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
-Wikipedia being the poster child for the era of mass collaboration in the Computer Age.
+Wikipedia being the poster child for the era of mass-collaboration in the Computer Age.
 But it didn't start out that way.

 Wikipedia started as Nupedia (2000) as a free online copycat of Encyclopedia Britannica.
 It followed the Industrial Age rationale of making gates.
 It said only "expert" professors were qualified to write articles.
 Wikipedia (2001) was a side project.
-Only the programmers, designers, innovators of the Computer Age knew mass collaboration was the way of the future.
+Only the programmers, designers, innovators of the Computer Age knew mass-collaboration was the way of the future.

 Everyone else didn't realize that with new technological age, comes a modern philosophy as well.
 The first sign of a problem with Nupedia was that the professors didn't like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000, which most professors loved to belittle as rubbish.
 Professors even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.
 The professors continued their antagonism and performed dark majic.
 They tried, and still try, to convince people to not use Wikipedia.
 They'd prefer students pay to compete to get published in "elite" academic journals.
 A student pressing "edit now" is offensive to elitist professors.